• Skip to secondary menu

 8. Start tasting after two days.
 Refrigerate when you think it’s ready.

-Fermented foods are becoming more popular and so has the demand for kimchi.
-The nutritional value of kimchi is high, and a good for those on a low-carb keto diet.
+Fermented foods are very popular for good reasons and the demand for kimchi has increased.
+Kimchi recipes are also good for those on a low-carb keto diet.
+Some say that kimchi is great to eat together with natto.

 Now it’s your turn.
 Get the ingredients and try a batch of the classic kimchi recipe above.
 Who knows, you might get hooked right away.